 The proposed rezoning request will not affect the land uses of the underlying zoning districts.
-However, restrictions may apply to the amount of maximum impervious surface coverage (rooftops, decks, pavements, driveways), along with requirements for on-site stormwater controls (if impervious surfaces exceed 24%) and increased natural buffer yards.
-These on-site controls may be simple bioretention areas, rain gardens, or landscaping.
-The new regulations will only apply to new developments and expansions.
+However, when development disturbs land area greater than one (1) acre, restrictions may apply to the amount of maximum impervious surface coverage (rooftops, decks, pavements, driveways), along with requirements for on-site stormwater controls (if impervious surfaces exceed 24%) and increased natural buffer yards.
+These on-site controls may be simple bio-retention areas, rain gardens, or landscaping.
 Replacement of existing structures with like structures that otherwise conform to the requirements of the underlying district are allowed.
-All additions, changes, expansions, and alterations to such existing structures, which exceed existing impervious area, must comply with the regulations of the Watershed Overlay unless the Board of Adjustment in accordance with Sec.10-2146.3(a)(7) approves the request, as if the existing structure were made nonconforming by the Overlay District.
+All additions, changes, expansions, and alterations to such existing structures, which exceed existing impervious area and/or disturb land area greater than one(1) acre, must comply with the regulations of the Watershed Overlay unless the Board of Adjustment in accordance with Sec.10-2146.3(a)(7) approves the request, as if the existing structure were made nonconforming by the Overlay District.